DataDog/documentation/content/en/integrations/guide/oracle-check-upgrade-7.50.1.md

 {{% /tab %}}
 {{< /tabs >}}

-If the privileges are missing, the Oracle check starts executing in the legacy compatibility mode, and the following warning appears in the log file: `missing privileges detected, running in deprecated integration compatibility mode`.
+If the privileges are missing, the Oracle check executes in the legacy compatibility mode, and the following warning appears in the log file: `missing privileges detected, running in deprecated integration compatibility mode`.

 ### Agent v7.50.1-7.52.1